shakty/nG-BotClassifier/README.md

 ## Models

-At the moment, models were trained (and tuned) with the following algorithms : KNN, Adaboost, XGB, ExtraTrees, C5.0.
+At the moment, models were trained (and tuned) with the following algorithms : KNN, XGB, ExtraTrees, C5.0.

 XGB (<i> parameters: nrounds = 50, max_depth = 3, eta = 0.4 gamma = 0, colsample_bytree = 0.8, min_child_weight = 1, subsample = 1 </i>) currently performs the best out of all these models with an <b> Accuracy of 96% </b>.
 The model surpassed the no information rate which was pretty high (0.941) because of class imbalance.
 The Sensitivity is 0.82 & Specificity is 0.97 which means that the model accurately could identify 97% of non-bots, 82% of bots.
 One has to keep in mind that the model did not have many cases of bots so the Sensitivity could increase with more data.